Managing a multi-day marketing campaign is complicated.

 (And keep your head from spinning in the process).

-But with Marketing Projects from CoSchedule…you can easily plan, execute and track all your multi-day marketing campaigns IN ONE place.
+But with Marketing Campaigns from CoSchedule…you can easily plan, execute and track all your multi-day marketing campaigns IN ONE place.

 Basically what I am saying is that you really can do it ALL (and save TONS of time).